defano/pig-tutorial/README.md

         DUMP outliers;

-10. Executing the script should produce output similar to:
+10. Executing the script should produce output similar (but not necessarily identical) to:

         (1 E 63RD ST,2012-04-27,11,1 E 63RD ST,(10.0),4.145985401459854)
         (4400 W NORTH,2012-06-16,10,4400 W NORTH,(9.0),3.52463768115942)